So you’ve decided it’s time to buy a new carpet or area rug.

 It depends on the type and condition of your padding.
 The majority of padding will become worn, dirty, and even smelly after years of use.

-But, if your padding is in good condition or if it’s new, you can reuse it.
+But, if your padding is in good condition, you can reuse it.